This is what we are working on with D&I

 When the High Impact Procurement initiative began, the focus was on facility management.
 Because for their own core business, each organisation purchases their specific raw materials, services and products.
 Almost every organisation needs generic purchases, such as energy, office space, ICT, catering, office furniture and transportation.
 If we’d all make an impact when purchasing, hiring or leasing these facility items, the returns on that investment would be interesting in may ways:

-- It stimulates the demand for and supply of things that contribute to a smart, green and healthy future, such as clean transport, circular furniture and healthy catering;
+- It would encourage the demand and supply for things that contribute to a smart, green and healthy future, such as: clean transportation, circular furniture and healthy catering.

-- It reduces the demand for things we actually want to do away with, such as fossil energy and disposables.
+- It would reduce the demand for things we actually no longer want, such as: fossil energy and disposables.